 The approximal area can be deleted by selecting "Clear Area".
-Pressing the Shift key and holding the left mouse button will define the approximal area and create a brown contour around the selection representing the crown and bridge base.
-By pressing the Ctrl key and left clicking with the mouse, you can remove the selection
+Pushing the Shift key and holding left mouse button will define the approximal area and create a brown contour around the selection representing the crown and bridge base.

 The "Tool size" slider is used for brush size selection.